-Every request should include an OCCI-Version HTTP header indication the API requested (e.g. 1.0).
-If none is provided the latest available version available
+Every request should include an OCCI-Version HTTP header indicating the version of the API requested (e.g. 1.0).
+If none is provided the latest available version shall be used.

 4.4.
 Model

 The model defines the objects themselves without regard to how they interrelate.